liangchen1ce/liangchen1ce.github.io/cv-english.markdown

 15-112 Fundamentals of Programming and Computer Science
 18-493 Electroacoustics
+57-947 Sound Recording

-Courses listed are both core courses I'm currently taking and what I'm good at.
+Courses listed are core courses I'm currently taking and I'm good at.
 By far, I have got "Course Average" 100.4 in 15-112, which mainly talks about computer fundamentals using Python, while the overall score is 90.7.

 ## Research Experience